 I do my research before I buy any fund to ensure the expenses are low.
 Your brokerage and sites like Morningstar are your best tools for that.

-For my portfolio of funds and investments that I already own, I use Personal Capital to monitor and assess my fees.
-I recently decided to make some major changes to my portfolio based on a report from Personal Capital.
+For my portfolio of funds and investments that I already own, I use Empower to monitor and assess my fees.
+I recently decided to make some major changes to my portfolio based on a report from Empower.

 Using the investment checkup feature, I found that I am paying nearly $200 per year in fund fees, or nearly $10,000 over 20 years including capital gains.
 I can’t control that part in my 401(k), but I can in my self-directed Roth IRA and Rollover IRA accounts.